 Currency fluctuations may affect the Company's capital costs and the costs that the Company incurs at its operations.
-Gold is sold throughout the world based principally on a United States dollar price, but most of the Company's future operating and capital expenses will be incurred in Canadian dollars.
-The appreciation of these currencies against the United States dollar would increase the costs of gold production at such mining operations, which could materially and adversely affect the Company's future profitability, results of operations and financial position.
+Gold is sold throughout the world based principally on a United States dollar price, but most of the Company's future operating and capital expenses are expected to be incurred in Canadian dollars.
+The appreciation of these currencies against the United States dollar would increase the costs of gold production which could materially and adversely affect the Company's future profitability, results of operations and financial position.